-Virtually every sales person today uses some kind of system
+Virtually every sales person today uses some kind of system for customer

 relationship management -- whether it's a sophisticated, company-wide, cloud

 platform, or a simple file system with personal notes, or even their Blackberry with all contacts at their fingertips.

 The goal for most companies, large and small, is to offer the sales team a CRM system that helps manage customer relationships effectively and uniformly -- with the ultimate goals of boosting customer satisfaction and increasing sales.

 We spoke with a number of CRM industry experts, from a variety of consulting firms to makers of contact-center software, about some of the specific challenges companies face today with implementing CRM effectively.